List of giant squid specimens and sightings (2001–2014): 2002–2003: Proyecto Kraken and other unsuccessful attempts

+Around the same time, Bruce Robison of the Monterey Bay Aquarium Research Institute (MBARI) led a twenty-one person team on the flagship research vessel RV Western Flyer (deploying ROV Tiburon) in search of the giant squid in Monterey Canyon, although this was not the only goal of the expedition.
+In 1980, Robison had come close to catching a live adult specimen when, also in Californian waters, he pulled up a freshly severed tentacle (#246), complete with "grasping" suckers.

 2004: first photographs of live animal in natural habitat

 It was only on 30 September 2004 that a live giant squid was photographed in its natural deep-water habitat, off the Ogasawara Islands, by Tsunemi Kubodera and Kyoichi Mori (#492), the culmination of an effort that spanned three years and 26 week-long expeditions.
 The researchers employed a remote camera system suspended from floats at the surface on a long-line of up to 1000 m.
 The system consisted of a downward-facing camera with a light and data logger, below which extended a weighted 3 m fishing line containing three items of bait at intervals along its length: a large hook with a Japanese flying squid (Todarodes pacificus) of 22–25 cm mantle length, a mesh bag containing euphausids (krill) to act as an odour lure, and finally a second bait squid directly attached to a weighted squid jig.
 The camera was configured to take one image every 30 seconds.

 The giant squid attacked the deployed bait at a depth of 900 m, becoming snagged on the associated jig.
 Over the next 4 hours and 13 minutes it periodically came into camera view as it struggled to free itself, gradually pulling the camera system up to a depth of around 600 m before apparently tiring and slowly sinking to almost 1000 m, at which point it severed its own tentacle and escaped.
 The tentacle was recovered and used to confirm the squid's taxonomic identity via DNA sequencing.
 It measured 5.5 m in length, with a tentacular club of 72 cm, and was used to estimate the mantle length at around 1.6–1.7 m, the standard length (excluding tentacles) at 4.7 m, and the total length at more than 8 m.
 The images provided a unique insight into the feeding habits of the giant squid and suggested that it was a far more active predator than had previously been thought; the findings were published in the 22 December 2005 issue of Proceedings of the Royal Society B: Biological Sciences.
 They were the subject of the 2006 Discovery Channel documentary Giant Squid: Caught on Camera.